Double fertilization: Megagametophyte

-The female gametophyte, the megagametophyte, that participates in double fertilization in angiosperms which is haploid is called the embryo sac.
+The female gametophyte, the megagametophyte, that participates in double fertilization in angiosperms which is haploid is called the embryonic sac.
 This develops within an ovule, enclosed by the ovary at the base of a carpel.
 Surrounding the megagametophyte are (one or) two integuments, which form an opening called the micropyle.
 The megagametophyte, which is usually haploid, originates from the (usually diploid) megaspore mother cell, also called the megasporocyte.
 The next sequence of events varies, depending on the particular species, but in most species, the following events occur.
-The megasporocyte undergoes a meiotic cell division, producing four haploid megaspores.
+The megasporocyte undergoes meiosis, producing four haploid megaspores.
 Only one of the four resulting megaspores survives.
-This megaspore undergoes three rounds of mitotic division, resulting in eight cells with eight haploid nuclei (the central cell has two nuclei, called the polar nuclei).
-The lower end of the embryo sac consists of the haploid egg cell positioned in the middle of two other haploid cells, called synergids.
+This megaspore undergoes three rounds of mitosis, resulting in seven cells with eight haploid nuclei (the central cell has two nuclei, called the polar nuclei).
+The lower end of the embryonic sac consists of the haploid egg cell positioned in the middle of two other haploid cells, called synergids.
 The synergids function in the attraction and guidance of the pollen tube to the megagametophyte through the micropyle.
 At the upper end of the megagametophyte are three antipodal cells.